deepaksood619/deepaksood619.github.io/docs/computer-science/courses/nutanix-hybrid-cloud.md

 ## Disadvantages

 - VM sprawl and the need for high availability resulted in high demands on storage and network resources.
 - If VM sprawl goes unmanaged, it can result in more complexity and increased costs.
 - Mixed environments -- which include both virtualized and non-virtualized workloads -- can result in even more management complexity.

 ## Software Defined Datacenter (SDDC)

-anSDDCis an integrated abstraction layer that defines a complete datacenter by means of a layer of software that presents the resources of the datacenter as pools of virtual and physical resources and allows their composition into arbitrary user-defined services.
+An SDDC is an integrated abstraction layer that defines a complete datacenter by means of a layer of software that presents the resources of the datacenter as pools of virtual and physical resources and allows their composition into arbitrary user-defined services.
 A modern SDDC deployment is defined by virtualized, software-defined resources that can be scaled up or down as required and can be deployed as needed in a number of distinct ways.

 There are three key components to the SDDC:

 - Software defined computing
 - Software defined networking
 - Software defined storage

 There's also often a fourth layer known as the orchestration management layer.
 Gartner's John Morency describes it as "The intelligence that enables the operations team to do the initial configuration in terms of defining the virtual machines, the storage, the network interconnections, and if they need to, support a specific application or set of applications."

 ## Hyperconverged Infrastructure (HCI)